whoschek/bzfs/README.md

 **--delete-missing-snapshots**

-*  After successful replication, delete existing destination snapshots that do not exist within the source dataset if they match at least one of --include-snapshot-regex but none of --exclude-snapshot-regex, and they fall into the [--include-snapshot-from-time, --include-snapshot-to-time] range, and the destination dataset is included via
+*  After successful replication, and successful --delete-missing-datasets step, if any, delete existing destination snapshots that do not exist within the source dataset if they match at least one of --include-snapshot-regex but none of --exclude-snapshot-regex, and they fall into the [--include-snapshot-from-time, --include-snapshot-to-time] range, and the destination dataset is included via